 - Consider all tax obligations before you plan your spending.
 Inheritance taxes are high.
 And, while the estate of the deceased usually is responsible for paying the deceased's debts before offering you your inheritance, make sure that you have no legal obligations.
 Speak with a MilTax consultant today.
 Call 800-342-9647.
 OCONUS/International?
 Click here efor calling options.

 - Reach out to your installation's personal finance management program via the Military and Family Support Center or use Military OneSource's free financial counseling.
 Also, check out the Military Financial Readiness Program offered by the nonprofit FINRA Investor Education Foundation.

 Understanding college tax breaks

-The IRS also offers some education tax breaks that may alleviate some of the pain.
+For Starters, the IRS offers some education tax breaks that you should check out.
 There are three main sources of tax savings on college expenses:

 - Tax credits.
 If you pay college expenses for yourself, your spouse or your dependent, you may qualify for an education tax credit.
 A credit will reduce the amount of federal income tax you owe and even allow for a refund.
 See if you qualify for one of these two education credits: the American Opportunity Tax Credit or the Lifetime Learning Credit.

 - Tax deductions.
 Deductions are valuable because they can reduce the amount of your income subject to tax.
 Use Form 8917 to apply for a tuition and fee deduction, which sometimes can result in solid savings.
 Other deductions to consider include student loan interest deduction, qualified student loans, qualified education expenses, business deductions for work-related education, qualifying work-related education, education required by employer or by law, and education to maintain or improve skills.